-Mr. TerBeek handles business law, both as a counselor and advisor to businesses and through the handling of commercial and business litigation.
+Mr. TerBeek is a shareholder and Chairman of the Board of Directors of Wheeler Upham, P.C.
+He handles business law, both as a counselor and advisor to businesses and through the handling of commercial and business litigation.
 In addition, Mr. TerBeek devotes a substantial portion of his practice to estate planning, helping individuals, couples, and families to create comprehensive estate plans, providing effective and efficient solutions for simple or complex situations.
 He is also a shareholder and a member of the board of directors of Wheeler Upham, P.C.

 As a business attorney, Mr. TerBeek serves as a general business counselor to local, regional, and national companies.
 He routinely assists clients with all aspects of business start-ups, from the formation of an LLC or corporation, initial investment and financing, and drafting of a lease or real estate purchase agreement to the creation of standard terms and conditions for construction contracts, the negotiation of supplier contracts, and employment contracts.
 Mr. TerBeek also advises non-profit organizations, including guiding them through the application process for recognition by the IRS as public charities to obtain non-profit status.
 In addition, he represents the interests of his clients before municipal bodies such as taxing authorities, planning commissions, zoning boards, and other local agencies.